 About The Trust

-VEBA plans have been used by different non-profit and institutions since the mid-1930s and there are several thousand in existence today.
-Today regulations come from several sources, in particular, ERISA.
-The plans are designed to help a specific industry to use benefit plans based on input from employers in the industry.
-Their individual and collective input is used to design medical coverages which are affordable for both the employer and employee and meet minimum federal and state requirements.
-They are fully insured and include mandated regulatory offerings.
+VEBA plans have been around since the mid-1930s; there are several thousand in existence today.
+Under a VEBA, employers in an industry pool their resources and knowledge to design benefit plans that are affordable for both the employer and employee and that meet federal and state requirements.
+These plans are fully insured and include regulatorily-mandated offerings.

 Cost control is a big reason.
 Just as important though, is that in today’s market, with Affordable Care Act requirements and multiple regulating agencies, the Trust becomes the “back office” most employers just don’t have.
 A well-run trust like CSMT has volunteer trustees who act as fiduciaries, which shifts much of the liability from the employer to the Trust.
 The trustees operate alongside a staff of professional consultants, including a Trust attorney; an independent, outside auditor; and a plan administrator that handles day-to-day responsibilities.
 These responsibilities include:

 - signing and owning contracts with medical carriers;

 - maintaining security protocols for the protection of stored and transmitted data;

 - producing monthly financial and eligibility information; and